 Video resolution: 1080p Full HD | Two-way audio: Yes | Night vision: Yes | Motion alerts: Yes | Storage: Cloud

-Now for an alternative - the Nest Cam Indoor is not a purpose-built baby monitor.
+There is an alternative way of keeping your eye on the baby....
+The Nest Cam Indoor is not a purpose-built baby monitor.
 Instead, it is a smart indoor security camera.
 But because it offers excellent video quality, two-way audio, night vision and motion detection, we think it could make a good alternative.

-Nest is owned by Google and using a Cam Indoor as a baby monitor would make sense if you already have other Nest or Google Home products in your property.
+Nest is owned by Google and using the Nest Cam Indoor as a baby monitor would make sense if you already have other Nest or Google Home products in your property (such as a Nest video doorbell).

 Guides to other security products: